 Execution Modes

-Filed system architectures are evaluated within the Studio through defined execution modes that govern how work is structured, exercised, reviewed, and either advanced or terminated.
+Filed system architectures are evaluated within the Studio through defined execution modes that govern how work is structured, exercised, reviewed, and assessed.

-These modes describe internal evaluation mechanisms only and are distinct from development stages, collaboration pathways, or commercialization activity.
+These execution modes describe internal evaluation mechanisms only and are distinct from development stages, collaboration pathways, or any form of deployment or commercialization.

 See the Execution Modes page for additional information.